 The review of the District Plan continues, which involves a number of connected plans, policies and papers that will form the foundation for how we can grow and develop Kaipara.
 In 2019-2020, the team completed work surrounding Significant Natural Areas, Outstanding Natural Features, and utilised LiDAR data to map natural hazards.
-There is now an adopted Spatial Plan for Dargaville, Kaiwaka and Maungaturoto, and draft plans for our smaller regional townships and Mangawhai.
+There are now adopted Spatial Plans for Dargaville, Kaiwaka and Maungaturoto, and draft plans for our smaller regional townships and Mangawhai.

-Two further improvements made in 2019-2020 included, updating our asset information and improving our internal processes, and our external networks systems to meet the new Drinking Water Standards.
-As a lead in to the upcoming 2021-2031 Long Term Plan, our Asset Management Plans were reviewed and updated.
+Two further improvements made in 2019-2020 included, updating our asset information, improving our internal processes, and our external networks systems to meet the new Drinking Water Standards.
+As a lead in to the upcoming Long Term Plan 2021-2031, our Asset Management Plans were reviewed and updated.
 This means we now have better information on the state of our assets and highlights our infrastructure is ageing.
 As part of the Long Term Plan 2021-2031 we will need to look at renewing and upgrading this infrastructure.